philosoralphter/Rate_Limiter/README.md

 The third parameter takes a callback function which will be called asynchronously once the rate limiter has cleared or rejected a request.
 The callback will be called with a single boolean argument:  `true` if the request would not exceed the set limit, or `false` if it would.
 You should pass a function that will handle either sending, queueing, or discarding the request once it is approved or denied.

-It may be necessary to pass a closure to maintain access to the request object in question.
+You may find it necessary to pass a closure to maintain access to the request object in question.
 This will be fixed soon with express.js middleware handling, or perhaps sooner, an optional fourth argument to `authorizeRequest()` that will accept a raw request object which it will pass untouched to the callback.

 ####rateLimiter.setPerUserLimit(APIname:\<string\>, limit:\<integer\>, timeWindow:\<integer\>)